Prenilpotent pairs in the E10 root system

 The definition of prenilpotency is that some element of the Weyl group~$W$ sends both $\alpha,\beta$ to positive roots, and some other element sends both to negative roots.
 When this holds, Prop.~1 of \cite{Tits} and its proof show how to work out the Chevalley relation of $\alpha,\beta$, at least in principle.
-It is akin to working out structure constants of Kac--Moody algebras.
-(In fact H\'ee has worked out all the possible types of the relations in closed form \cite{Hee}.)
+It is similar to, but more complicated than, the working out of the structure constants of the Kac--Moody algebra.
+(In fact H\'ee \cite{Hee} and Morita \cite{Morita} have worked out all the possible types of the relations in closed form.)
 So the essence of writing down Tits' presentation is to list all the prenilpotent pairs.
 It would even be enough to find one representative of each $W\!$-orbit of prenilpotent pairs.
-Our main result, theorem~\ref{thm-number-of-pairs-at-least-polynomial-of-degree-7} below, is that this is impossible in practice for the $E_{10}$ root system.
-The argument suggests that the same holds for all irreducible root systems of rank${}>3$ (except the spherical and affine ones; see section~\ref{sec-other-lattices}).
+Our main result, theorem~\ref{thm-number-of-pairs-at-least-polynomial-of-degree-7} below, is that this is impossible in practice for the $E_{10}$ root system, whose Dynkin diagram is

+The argument suggests that the same holds for all hyperbolic root systems of rank${}>3$; see section~\ref{sec-other-lattices}.